Summary

 Disclosures

 RACH has held or holds consultancies with companies that produce intravenous immunoglobulin (CSL Behring, LFB, Octapharma, Kedrion, and Talecris) and with other companies that produce immunomodulatory drugs (Biogen-Idec and Ares-Serono).
 RACH has received grants from the UK Department of Health for the Cochrane Neuromuscular Disease Review Group, Sandoz (now Novartis), and Ares-Serono.
-RACH is an author of a number of references cited in this monograph.
+RACH is an author of a number of references cited in this topic.

 Jean-Michel Vallat, MD